developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/about/index.md

 * Import and export settings
 * Restore settings to factory defaults
 * Remotely configure and mass-deploy via MDM
-* Option to import and apply new settings at each launch
+* Import and apply new settings at each launch

 ###Is DataWedge Installed?
 To verify that DataWedge is installed on a device, look for its icon in the Launcher screen or App Drawer of the device: